-- Lower the throttle stick to the lowest position and release the sticks. - 2.
-Press and hold switch I until the swash servos move. - 3.
+- Lower the throttle stick to the lowest position and release the sticks. - Press and hold switch Luntil the swash servos move. - 3.
 Release switch I to save the servo adjustments. - 4.
-Disconnect the flight battery from the ESC. - Reconnect the main drive motor to the ESC.
+Reconnect the main drive motor to the ESC.
 Your model is now ready for flight.